Udhiman09/hello-world/README.md

 # hello-world
 Hi everyone !!!
-I am Upasna Dhiman
+I am Upasna Dhiman.
-I am currently studing nehru homoeopathic medical college and hospital I had always love coding and computers and thus i'm starting my new journey of coding and programming.
+I am currently studing Nehru homoeopathic medical college and hospital.
+I had always had great interst in coding and computers and thus i'm starting this new journey of coding and programming.